Manisso/fsociety/README.md

 A Penetration Testing Framework, you will have every script that a hacker needs

-## Fsociety Contains All Tools Used In Mr Robot Series
+## Fsociety Contains All Tools Used in Mr. Robot Series

 [![alt tag](http://nikolaskama.me/content/images/2016/07/mr-robot-1.gif)](https://wikipedia.org/wiki/Mr._Robot)